ahabra/java-perf/README.md

 The `MutableIntList` is about 4 times faster than the JDK's `List`.

 ## Random Numbers
+Using several approaches to generate random numbers, next is a list ordered by performance, fatser is first:

+1. `java.util.concurrent.ThreadLocalRandom` : this was the fastest in generating random numbers
+2. `java.util.Random` : about 5  times slower than ThreadLocalRandom
+3. `StrictMath.random()`: roughly in the same range as java.util.Random
+4. `Math.random()`: about 20% slower than StrictMath.random()
+5. `SecureRandom.getInstanceStrong()`: About 8 times slower than Math.random()
+6. `new SecureRandom()`: About 30% slower than SecureRandom.getInstanceStrong()

+In general, the fastest approach is about 75 times slower than the slowest.

+### Recommendation:
+1. If you do not need a secure random, use ThreadLocalRandom.
+2. If you do need a secure random, use SecureRandom.getInstanceStrong()

 ## Hashing

 ## NIO servlets

 ## RegEx